-Faculty expect that students with master the course material because it represents a minimum level of knowledge and skills needed for clinical practice.
+Faculty expect that students will master the course material because it represents a minimum level of knowledge and skills needed for clinical practice based on standards.
 Extra credit opportunities are not appropriate if they compensate for parts of the course content that are not learned well.
 Extra credit opportunities are rarely given and are at the discretion of the course instructor.